 The Maria Baldwin house was designated a National Historic Landmark in 1976 and is listed as such on the National Register of Historic Places.
-A commemorative marker detailing Baldwin's life and accomplishments was installed at the Agassiz School in 1993 as part of the Cambridge African American Heritage Trail.
-On May 21st, 2002, the Cambridge School Committee unanimously voted to rename the new Agassiz School, built in 1994, the Maria L. Baldwin School in honor of the much-beloved educator and activist.
+A commemorative marker honoring Baldwin's life and accomplishments was installed at the Agassiz School in 1993 as part of the Cambridge African American Heritage Trail.
+On May 21, 2002, the Cambridge School Committee unanimously voted to rename the third Agassiz School, built in 1994, the Maria L. Baldwin School.
 More recently, the City Council unanimously passed a policy order on August 2, 2021, renaming the Agassiz neighborhood after her.